-Any virtual regular season competitions must be approved by the KSHSAA and will count towards the maximum meet limit of ten for participants.
-Schools must request permission for approval from the KSHSAA in writing providing meet details including meet name/host, date/s, events, participating schools, and meet locations/sites.
+Any virtual regular season competitions must be approved by the KSHSAA and will count toward the maximum meet limit of 10 for participants.
+Schools must request permission for approval from the KSHSAA in writing providing meet details including meet name/host, date/s, events, participating schools and meet locations/sites.
 Requests can be emailed to rgarman@kshsaa.org.

-Verification of fthe following items must be met: ----------------- ------ ----------- ------------ --------- ch location/venue hosting must meet all requirements of NFHS Rule 2 - Pool, Lanes, and Equipment ecifications and NFHS Rule 9 - Diving Competition.
-Co mpetition should be officiated by qualified personnel of sufficient number (see NFHS Rule 4-1-3) to sure fair results at each location.
-Coaches may not officiate.
-Ful be tim On any KSI ly automatic timing at all locations/venues is best, but regardless, the same timing protocol should used at all venues involved in the virtual competition.
-There should be no mixing of fully automatic ring, semi-automatic timing, or manual watches. ly members of the school teams participating may compete.
-Do not include any adults, alumni, or y other non-high school team members in competition at any location/venue.
-HSAA state qualifying and consideration swimming times achieved in a virtual competition format evalid.
-Div king: KSHSAA state qualifying standards achieved in a virtual meet format are valid if: Judges from each participating school are able to view and judge competitors from each site/location live (in real time) using video technology (EX: Zoom, Facebook Live, etc.).
-After each dive, judges' scores from each site/location are shared (via video, text group, etc.) with the diving referee who is located at the main/overall host school of the meet.
-The main/overall host school records and tabulates the official diving scores.
-A diving scoresheet for each participant shall be submitted electronically to the main/overall host school by the specified time prior to the actual competition indicated by the main/overall host school.
-This is in accordance with NFHS Rule 9-3-5.
-Must follow and be compliant with NFHS Rule 9 - Diving Competition.
-All dives at all sites/locations are video recorded.
-These recordings serve as back-up if live, video feed glitches occur during a virtual competition, and judges at other sites/locations are unable to view a participant's entire dive.
-Consider having each diving site/location announce dives for their participants.
-Diving order: For each round of diving, consider having all divers at one site/location perform consecutively, then all divers at another site/location, and so on until a round is completed.
-Consider hosting a virtual diving competition prior to or after any swimming competition or on a separate day.
-NFHS Rule 5 - Meet Management allows this change in event order by prior mutual consent of competing teams.
+Verification of the following items must be met:

+- Each location/venue hosting must meet all requirements of NFHS Rule 2-Pool, Lanes and Equipment Specifications and NFHS Rule 9-Diving Competition. - Competition should be officiated by qualified personnel of sufficient number (see NFHS Rule 4-1-3) to assure fair results at each location.
+Coaches may not officiate. - Fully automatic timing at all locations/venues is best, but regardless, the same timing protocol should be used at all venues involved in the virtual competition.
+There should be no mixing of fully automatic timing, semi-automatic timing or manual watches. - Only members of the school teams participating may compete.
+Do not include any adults, alumni or any other non-high school team members in competition at any location/venue. - KSHSAA state qualifying and consideration swimming times achieved in a virtual competition format are valid. - Diving: KSHSAA state qualifying standards achieved in a virtual meet format are valid if: - Judges from each participating school are able to view and judge competitors from each site/location live (in real time) using video technology (EX: Zoom, Facebook Live, etc.). - After each dive, judges' scores from each site/location are shared (via video, text group, etc.) with the diving referee who is located at the main/overall host school of the meet. - o The main/overall host school records and tabulates the official diving scores. - A diving scoresheet for each participant shall be submitted electronically to the main/overall host school by the specified time prior to the actual competition, indicated by the main/overall host school.
+This is in accordance with NFHS Rule 9-3-5. - Must follow and be compliant with NFHS Rule 9-Diving Competition.

+- All dives at all sites/locations are video recorded.
+These recordings serve as back-up if live, video feed glitches occur during a virtual competition, and judges at other sites/locations are unable to view a participant's entire dive. - Consider having each diving site/location announce dives for their participants. - Diving Order: For each round of diving, consider having all divers at one site/location perform consecutively, then all divers at another site/location, and so on until a round is completed. - Consider hosting a virtual diving competition prior to or after any swimming competition or on a separate day.
+NFHS Rule 5-Meet Management allows this change in event order by prior mutual consent of competing teams.